stonefix/CustomBufferedReader/README.md

 # CustomBufferedReader

-An try was to implement BufferReader.
+A try was to implement BufferReader.

 [Original] - a link to original